0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 The feeling's ill, the rape was wrong
 ```

 This line is the first time that the narrator is directly calling out the deed by its name as something that he did not have control over.
 He begins to realize that everything that happened was not a pre-determined destiny or a tragedy, it was a deliberate attempt by his abuser to get him to the point of destruction.
 This lyric, with the help of previous parts, buries the hatchet once and for all.
-It was not neither in his nature or his nurture that led him to despair, rather
+It was not neither in his nature or his nurture that led him to despair, rather a calculated move of cruelty designed by his abuser.
+This realization shifts the narrative burden from a fated tragedy to a deliberate crime, finally allowing the protagonist to detach his identity from the false belief that his suffering was an inherent flaw in his own existence.

-- It is the first time that the narrator is finally calling out the deed by its name as something that he did not have control over
-- He begins to realize that everything that happened was not a pre-determined destiny or a tragedy, it was a deliberate attempt by his abuser to get him to the point of distruction

 ```ad-quote
 title: **revisited** 7:1:9-11